guardian/service-catalogue/docs/getting-started.md

 An alternative way to query the database is using a local SQL client.
 To enable this use case, the database has a read-only user configured, the credentials for which are available in Secrets Manager at the path `/PROD/deploy/service-catalogue/devreadonly-postgres-password`.
+The database is accessible by using the "Digital Developers" VPN, or by SSH tunnelling via the Grafana instance.

+#### IntelliJ

-IntelliJ has a very good SQL client that, together with the AWS plugin, enables connecting to the database using just regular Janus credentials and the full ARN of `/PROD/deploy/service-catalogue/devreadonly-postgres-password`.
+IntelliJ has a very good SQL client that, together with the [AWS toolkit plugin](https://plugins.jetbrains.com/plugin/11349-aws-toolkit), enables connecting to the database using just regular Janus credentials and the full ARN of `/PROD/deploy/service-catalogue/devreadonly-postgres-password`.
+To set up a connection:

+1. Get Janus credentials (use the "Readonly access to the Service Catalogue database" developer policy which can access the database secret).
+2. Open the database panel (on the right, the icon of 4 disks sitting vertically)
+3. Create a new data source (`+` icon at the top of the panel) of type PostgreSQL.
+4. Under "Authentication" select the "SecretsManager Auth" option (if you don't have this option, make sure to install the [AWS toolkit plugin](https://plugins.jetbrains.com/plugin/11349-aws-toolkit))
+5. Select the `Profile:deployTools` credentials option, and `eu-west-1` for region
+6. Enter the secret ARN and tick the "Use the url and port from secret" tickbox.
+7. Use the "Test connection" option to check the connection succeeds.

 #### DBeaver and other JDBC tools